dengmeimei/simple-health-tracker/README.md

-green-box
+Green Box
 =========

-Example self-experimentation app for food, weight, and wellness.
-Collaboration between MIT and University of Southampton.
+Green Box is an example self-experimentation app for food, weight, and wellness.
+Each participant gets their own Google Spreadsheet to hold their data and a mobile app to track and reflect on that data.